araditc/arad.sms.core.bulk.win/README.md

 ## Getting started

-To use the software, first get an account from one of the SMS service companies that use Arad SMS platform.
+To use the software, first download .net core 8.
+Then get an account from one of the SMS service companies that use Arad SMS platform.
 Then edit the domain.txt file and enter the domain address in it.